 We're based in one of Shanghai's central city districts with convenient access to line 1 metro.
 Our newly refurbished office is co-located with other parts of Activision to support our China game titles.

 The Products department creates the foundation for Activision games online features.
 We provide deep expertise in game-specific services such as matchmaking, in-game economy, managing user-generated content, and player identity.

 The Platform and Infrastructure department designs and operates our public cloud and global hosting presence.
 We also develop responsive in-house frameworks and libraries to build, deploy and monitor our services.

 The Titles department works side by side with game studios like Treyarch to develop innovative online features, launch new titles smoothly each year, and provide support throughout the life of a game.

 The Data department processes and warehouses every piece of our game data.
-Analytics then uses that data to create the business intelligence behind how Activision tunes game mechanics and designs new features.
+That data informs the business intelligence behind how Activision tunes game mechanics and designs new features.

 The Experience Optimization department focuses on the player experience both inside and outside the game.
 From personalized messages to presenting match analysis through companion apps, we build the world around the player.

 The non-engineering departments work both within Demonware and across Activision to serve studios efficiently.
 From documenting our tech to planning annual budgets to hosting events, we’re the grease in the gears.